Weka Pass Railway: Waikari Station

 The ex-Hundalee Station was built in 1939, and is a standard class A station (which were designed by George Troup).
 The station also served many passenger trains along the Main North Line.
 The building was purchased by the WPR, and was transported to Waikari on 29 October 1991.
 By July 1992, the station was fully restored, and served its first train in Waikari on 11 September 1999.

-In 1995, the railway received an award from the Rail Heritage Trust of New Zealand for the restoration of the two stations.
+In 1995, the railway received an award from the Railway Heritage Trust of New Zealand for the restoration of the two stations.

 Locomotive depot and workshop

-In the mid 1980s, a two-road workshop was built in the old Waipara rail yard.
+In the mid 1980's, a two-road workshop was built in the old Waipara railway yard.
 The depot was later extended to a three-road depot in 2005, and a pit was installed.

 Carriage Shed

 Between 2005 and 2006, a two-road carriage shed was built, and was fitted with roller doors.
-It houses the WPRs carriage fleet, Wickham Track Inspection Car and one or both DGs.
+It houses the WPR's carriage fleet, Wickham Track Inspection Car and one or both DGs.
 During mid-2012, the shed was fitted with four swinging doors.

 Gate Huts

-Because of the railway running through private farmland, Gate Keepers are assigned to Gates No. 1 and 2.
+Because of the railway running through private farmland, Gate Keepers are assigned to Gates Nos.
+1 and 2.
 Because of this, a hut is allocated to both gates.

-During the mid to late 1980s, phone-booth huts were built.
+During the mid to late 1980's, phone-booth huts were built.
 But because of the small size of them, the ex-pump-house from the former Kaiapoi rail yard was transported to Gate No. 1, and the ex-Hawarden Gangers hut was transported to Gate No. 2, to replace the phone-booth like-huts.
-On 8 July 2004, two new brand new huts (which were built in the WPRs yard in Waipara) replaced the second-hand huts (which have since been demolished).
+On 8 July 2004, two new brand new huts (which were built in the WPR's yard in Waipara) replaced the second-hand huts (which have since been demolished).
 The new huts have been named after two late members respectfully.

-Operations and membership

-The Railway is fully operated by volunteers.
-These volunteers come from all walks of life and have diverse and varied interests within the railway.
-Trackwork enthusiasts can lead a hand on a Wednesday work train, however the majority of work occurs on Saturdays where activities range from shunting movements to engineering.
-Complimentary training is offered in both correspondence form, and through one-on-one and group lecturing.
-No fees occur (except for the issue of steam locomotive firemans and drivers certificate, assessed by an external examiner) for these services.

-On Running days, the following positions are available:

-Train Control

-On the Weka Pass Railway, Tablet Control and Track Authority Control is used to ensure safety of trains between the Glenmark and Waikari station limits.
-The Train Control Officer (TCO) is responsible for issuing track authorities and for ensuring safe movements on the single line.
-They communicate with train operating staff members, including train drivers, gate keepers and the Waikari stationmaster in person and via radio.